holochain/holochain-rust/doc/holochain_101/src/testing_configuration.md

 ### `Config.conductor(instancesList, [conductorOptions])` => `object`

 Consumes an array of configured instances and produces an object which is a fully valid Conductor configuration.
 It can be passed into the Conductor constructor, which is covered in the next articles.

+> The return value of this function comes from the Rust <> Nodejs bindings, and contains all the right values, but those values are not visible when using `console.log` on the result.

 ___
 **Name** instancesList